 If a <crossResourceSubscription> resource identifier is removed from associatedCrossResourceSub, the Hosting CSE shall send a Notify request for Subscription Deletion, using the procedures in clause 7.5.1.2.4, to the <crossResourceSubscription> Hosting CSE.

 If the notificationStatsEnable attribute in the resource is true and the notificationStatsEnable attribute in the request is false, the Hosting CSE shall stop collecting notification statistics for the <subscription> resource.
 The Hosting CSE shall maintain the current value of the notificationStatsInfo attribute.
+If the notificationStatsEnable attribute is not present in the resource and the notificationStatsEnable attribute in the request is false, the Hosting CSE shall not start recording notification statistics and the notificationStatsInfo attribute shall not be added at this time.

-If the notificationStatsEnable attribute in the resource is false and the notificationStatsEnable attribute in the request is true, the Hosting CSE shall update the value of the notificationStatsEnable attribute in the resource to true, delete any values stored in the notificationStatsInfo attribute of the resource and then start recording notification statistics.

-Check if the pendingNotification attribute is being removed by the request or is being changed from "sendAllPending" to "sendLatest".
+If the notificationStatsEnable attribute in the resource is false or true, and the notificationStatsEnable attribute in the request is true, the Hosting CSE shall update the value of the notificationStatsEnable attribute in the resource to true, remove the notificationStatsInfo attribute of the resource and then start recording notification statistics.
+If the notificationStatsEnable attribute is not present in the resource and the notificationStatsEnable attribute in the request is true, the Hosting CSE shall start recording notification statistics in the notificationStatsInfo attribute.
+The notificationStatsInfo attribute shall not be added until a first notification statistics entry is added to this attribute.Check if the pendingNotification attribute is being removed by the request or is being changed from "sendAllPending" to "sendLatest".
 If the pendingNotification attribute is being removed, then all cached pending Notify request primitives for the subscription resource shall be removed.
 If the pendingNotification attribute is being changed from "sendAllPending" to "sendLatest", then all cached pending Notify request primitives except the latest notification for the subscription resource shall be removed.

 ********************* End of Change 3 *********************************